kyl3h3arn/kyl3h3arn/README.md

 ---

 ## 💼 Experience

+### Spectrum - Associate Decision Support Analyst
+#### Responsibilities:
+- **Own the core financial model and build complex Alteryx workflows to evaluate & report incoming sales deals.
+- **Conduct financial evaluations for new product launches and manage cost-to-price updates for existing products.
+- **Manage databases within AWS Redshift to support daily commercial sales operations and reporting.
+- **Partner with Product, Engineering, and Finance teams to validate data and standardize operational reporting/processes.

+#### Accomplishments:
+- **Fiber Survey Model Tool: Engineered a data-querying feature that pulls directly from the core financial model, reducing latency from minutes to milliseconds.
+- **Billing Information Module: Developed a standalone module using VBA and SQL to pull and analyze historical billing data for target locations.
+- **Automated BOM Importer: Programmed a VBA script to automate the Bill of Materials import process from numeric inputs, saving 10+ hours weekly.

 ### Walgreens - Shift Lead
 - **Leadership and Operations:** Managed employee task progress, product ordering, expense tracking, and cash accounting, developing organizational and analytical skills applicable to tech industry operations.